-Neurontin is a prescription medication approved by the Food and Drug Administration (FDA) in 1993 as an adjunctive medication for the treatment of partial seizures in people with epilepsy who are three years and older.
-Neurontin is usually prescribed in addition to other types of seizure medication.
-The drug name of Neurontin is Gabapentin.
+Neurontin is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to control partial-onset seizures in people three years of age and older.
+Neurontin is usually prescribed in addition to other seizure medications.
+Neurontin is also referred to by its drug name, gabapentin.

-Neurontin is an anticonvulsant, or drug that prevents seizures.
-It is believed that Neurontin works in cases of epilepsy by inhibiting nerve signals.read more
+Neurontin is an anticonvulsant, or in other words, a drug used to prevent and control seizures.
+Neurontin is believed to work in cases of epilepsy by inhibiting nerve signals in the brain.

 How do I take it?

 Prescribing information states that Neurontin is taken orally as a tablet, capsule, or solution (liquid).